plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 This is a basic example of a recursive function that also illustrates one of their common pitfalls.

-If we evaluate it, say, on a list `1 : 2 : 3 : []`, we can see the computation
+If we evaluate it, say, on a list `1 : 2 : 3 : []`, we can see two distinct
-split in two phases:
+phases in the computation:
-first the recursive calls are unfolded, and only after that phase do we start adding the numbers in the list, starting from the end.
+first, the recursive calls are unfolded, and only after all of that unfolding do we start adding the numbers in the list, starting from the end.
-That means that during the first phase, the function `sum` will consume additional space that grows linearly with the length of the input list.
+Hence, during the first phase, the function `sum` will consume additional space that grows linearly with the length of the input list.

 ```haskell